simonnickel/snap-navigation/README.md

 Decision: Implementation is possible, but causes a lot of boilerplate and redundancy.
 Left it out for now to encourage using different Destination enums for Features.

-// TODO: Define FullScreenCover as additional PresentationStyle, which can only be present once as last item with a path to show, no modals.
-(Or even with its own complete SnapNavigationView and State).

 // TODO: Fix tapping in background when 2 modals are open closes all modals. (on iPad)

-// TODO: 26 style tab navigation comes with sidebar.
-Is there still a need for .tabbar and .sidebar?